etchedjs/etched/README.md

 ### The [diamond problem](https://en.wikipedia.org/wiki/Multiple_inheritance#The_diamond_problem)

-✓ The **etched** objects are immutables, then there is only one possible implementation for an instance.
+✓ The **etched** objects are immutables, then there is only one possible implementation for an instance... and the members are merged on the instance itself (no `super()`).

 ### The member collisions